DimitriPalmer22/Relapse-Code-Documentation/_temp/Pre-VS Playtesting Notes 2 12-01.md

 	- needs the vendor script
 	- needs the interactable material
 - Phone is floating above the table
-- The door at the end of the level is misaligned with the staircase
+- The door at the end of the level is misaligned with the staircase.

+## After Floor 2
 - Andre's level section needs to be added to the end of Alex's level
 - Mikel's lobby needs to be added after that.
 - If for some reason we cannot add Andre's portion of the level, we just have the end of Alex's level lead into Mikel's level